Atul Kulkarni: Early life and career

 Kulkarni received his diploma in acting from the National School of Drama, New Delhi in 1995.
-He is married to theater actress Geetanjali Kulkarni, whom he met at the National School of Drama.
+He is married to theatre actress Geetanjali Kulkarni (née Geetanjali Moreshwar Sherikar), whom he met at the National School of Drama.

 Kulkarni's first stint on stage was during his high school days.
 He participated in the Maharashtra State Drama Competition regularly.
 Between 1989 and 1992, he won awards for Acting and also for Drama-Direction.
 Atul enacted in Gandhi Viruddh Gandhi, the play made later famous by Dilip Prabhavalkar in Marathi professional theatre circuit until mid-90s.
 Later during his college days he actively participated in cultural gatherings.
 While studying, Atul joined Natya Aradhana, an amateur theatre group from Solapur.
 Atul Kulkarni holds a postgraduate diploma in dramatic arts from National School of Drama, New Delhi.

 Atul Kulkarni, a national-award winner and a fine actor, expresses his belief of art being a product of social, political and economic changes in the society.